1. Set up suite

 See Set up Suite for definitions and instructions.

-Various command lines and arguments can be used to pass options to the suite-level or the module-levels.
+Various command lines and arguments can be used to pass options and filters to the suite-level or the module-levels.

-See Pass options to the suite and the modules for instructions.
+See Pass options and filters to the suite and the modules for instructions.

 3. System Status Checker